List of Manchester City F.C. managers: 1960 to 2000

 In the 1996–97 season, even the turnover rate of the Swales years was surpassed, with five managers (three permanent appointments and two caretakers) taking charge of first team affairs during the course of the season.
 The third of these was Steve Coppell, the shortest serving manager in the club's history, who resigned on ill health grounds after 32 days as manager.
 The final of the five, Frank Clark, saw out the season but did not last much longer, losing his job in February 1998 with the club on the brink of relegation to the third tier of English football.
 Joe Royle was unable to prevent relegation, but subsequently achieved successive promotions to restore top flight status, though relegation a year later resulted in his sacking.

-2000 onwards, the Thaksin era and the Abu Dhabi era
+2000–2016, the Thaksin era and the Abu Dhabi era – domestic success

 Under Royle's replacement Kevin Keegan the club changed division for a fifth successive season, setting club records for the number of points gained and goals scored in a season.
 Keegan remained manager for the club's move to the City of Manchester Stadium and beyond, making him the longest serving manager since Tony Book.

 On 6 July 2007, Sven-Göran Eriksson became the first non-British Manchester City manager, replacing the sacked Stuart Pearce, who had served for two years following an initial spell as caretaker.
 After just one season with the club, Eriksson was replaced by Mark Hughes in June 2008.
 On 19 December 2009, Mark Hughes was sacked and replaced by Italian Roberto Mancini.